1LaoWangYinCang/BaoBiFenDaShi/README.md

-# ReJingJi
+# Toutiao Sports station

-ReJingJi is committed to promoting professional and comfortable eseo furniture, so that people can efficiently and high quality buy eseo furniture they are satisfied with in daily life.
+Toutiao Sports station is committed to promoting professional, safe and high-quality extreme sports equipment, so that people can efficiently buy the best extreme sports equipment in their daily life.

-Our app is a shopping mall for cool e-sports furniture.
-E-sports fans can find the coolest and most comfortable e-sports furniture on our app.

-Our app shows a full range of esports furniture, including esports table, esports chair, ESports sofa, esports space capsule, esports furnace-furnating parts, etc. These categories of complete e-sports furniture can meet the user's choice and purchase.
+- Our app shows a full range of extreme sports equipment, including outdoor sports equipment, running equipment, snorkeling equipment, mountaineering equipment, cycling equipment and other sports equipment.
+These categories of complete extreme sports equipment can meet the user's choice and purchase.

-Our app has made a very detailed classification of these esports furniture, which helps users to quickly find the esports furniture they want to buy.
+- Our app has classified these extreme sports equipment in great detail, which helps users to quickly find the extreme sports equipment they want to buy.

-Our APP also introduces each product in detail, so that you can fully understand these products, find your favorite esports furniture, so that you can purchase and place orders.
+- Our APP also introduces each product in detail, so that you can fully understand these products, find your favorite extreme sports equipment, and facilitate you to purchase and place orders.

-Our app also has the function of commodity collection, you can collect your favorite esports furniture into the collection list, so that you can browse and place orders next time.
+- Our app also has the function of commodity collection.
+Your favorite extreme sports equipment can be collected into the collection list, so that you can browse and place orders next time.

-Popular e-sports furniture allows you to enjoy life, taste wonderful!
+Professional sports equipment to let you go beyond the limits of happy sports!

-If you have any questions, please contact us as follows : mizhuigushi752@163.com
+If you have any questions, please contact us as follows : qingdaokaifazhe@163.com